Deep Packet Inspection vs. Metadata Analysis of NDR solutions

 Today, most Network Detection and Response solutions rely on traffic mirroring and deep packet inspection (DPI).
 Traffic mirroring is typically deployed on a single core switch to provide a copy of the network traffic to a sensor which uses DPI to thoroughly analyse the payload.
 While this approach provides detailed analysis, it requires large amounts of processing power and is blind when it comes to encrypted network traffic.
 Metadata analysis has been specifically developed to overcome these limitations.
 By utilising metadata for analysis, network communications can be observed at any collection point and be enriched by information providing insights about encrypted communication.

 Network Detection and Response (NDR) solutions have become crucial to reliably monitor and protect network operations.
-However, as network traffic becomes encrypted and data volumes continue to increase, most traditional NDR solutions are reaching their limits.
+However, as network traffic becomes encrypted and data volumes continue to increase, most traditional NDR solutions reliant on Deep Packet Inspection are reaching their limits.
 This begs the question: What detection technologies should organisations utilise to ensure maximum security of their systems?

 This article will shed light on the concept of Deep Packet Inspection (DPI) and Metadata Analysis.
 We will compare both detection technologies and examine how modern Network Detection and Response (NDR) solutions can effectively protect IT/OT networks from advanced cyber threats.